Racketship01/Vue-Masterclass/README.md

         // axios.get.mockResolvedValue({ data: Array(15).fill({}) }); // simulation of async function that returns resolved value for an array response of data --Array(15) will create an array of a given length --fill({}) method that will provide a sample element and JS is going to emulate or copy that sample element 15 times(iteration).
 Doesnt care if real object or not pass as an argument, all care if the 15 items elements specified are being rendered to test the v-for functionality

         // The flushPromise function
-        axios.get.mockResolvedValue({ data: Array(15).fill({}) }); // --request to an API outside of the scope of vue component --Vue test suite isnt registering the return resolve value of this axios.get, we simulated this API reqs and response of 15 objects but not registering/ updating with component --nextTick will not work as Vue doesnt know unresolved promise, Solution? use flush Promise fn to resolve promise immediately
+        axios.get.mockResolvedValue({ data: Array(15).fill({}) }); // --request to an API outside of the scope of vue component --Vue test suite isnt registering the return resolve value of this axios.get, we simulated this API reqs and response of 15 objects but not registering/ updating with component as promise not fully completed --nextTick will not work as Vue doesnt know unresolved promise, Solution? use flush Promise fn to resolve promise immediately

         const wrapper = shallowMount(JobListings);
         await flushPromises(); // resolves all outstanding promises immediately --shoot off that promise after we mounted our component as the axios reqs going to run in the mounted hook lifecycle --after finish up all resolve promises, then the component will be updated, we now have 15 job listings because we have a jobs array of 15 elements.